Perfectionism means I am never good enough at anything.

 My eating disorder was a terrible coping mechanism for anxiety, running is far better.
 The tension in my body appears to just fall out through the rhythm of the run.
 Running is far more important than a number on the scale, far more beautiful than the inside of my bedroom, far more freeing than depression.

-I still have depression and anxiety but running allows me some time to appreciate the world and the little beauties of nature which are sometimes so hard to notice.
+I still have depression and anxiety but running allows me some time to appreciate the world and the little beauties of nature which are often so hard to notice.
 Running showed that despite the battering my body, mind and confidence has taken in recent years, I can beat it.
 But it isn’t doing the recovery for me, that’s me.
 I am fighting this battle every single day, fighting the urge to skip a meal, to stay in bed and not go to the lab, to feel hopeless or panic and the fight isn’t over yet.

 I have learnt that by concentrating on perfection I was missing the enjoyment of the journey to get there and I’m slowly learning to be proud of every milestone as I get better.
 My first race, my first week without skipping a meal, my first training half, my first time using an electron microscope, and next year I hope to run my first marathon.
 I will drag myself out of bed for a 10k run to prove that just because I have a diagnosis of depression, anxiety and an eating disorder, I am still a capable young scientist who will one day be free of her diagnosis.